EPCCed/2023-04-11-hpc-shell-napier/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they are able to download and run software on.
+Specifically they should be able to run the portable version of <a href="https://mobaxterm.mobatek.net/download-home-edition.html">MobaXterm</a>.
+  Alternatively, they should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by the <a href="https://www.archer2.ac.uk/training/code-of-conduct/">ARCHER2 Training Code of Conduct</a>.
 </p>